bassem072/chaty/README.md

 - **Full Control for Group and Page Admins**: Admins will have full control over their groups and pages, including settings, memberships, and content.
 - **Video Support**: The website will support video messages, enhancing the ways users can communicate.
 - **Improved Website Design**: The website design will be improved to provide a more user-friendly and aesthetically pleasing interface.

-Each future feature is designed with the user in mind, aiming to provide a smooth, engaging, and enjoyable chatting experience.

 ## Setup